Editorial Nuggets #17 – Jordan

 I am campaigning for the return of two polo shirts:

-don draper blue polo
+don draper polo blue

-material cotton white towel terry zoom
+white cotton material terry towel zoom

-Matter seen more closely.
+The material seen more closely.
 And in white yes.
 (Seen on the No Man Walks Alone eshop)

 Lookbook Christian Kimber SS19